 Budget bakers probably aren’t interested in all the bells and whistles that come with the higher-end models, and most often just want a mixer that does the job and fits their budget.
 If this sounds like you, then pay special attention as we compare the Artisan Mini with the Artisan later on.

 For many of us who bake quite frequently, the mixer needs to be powerful enough to handle a heavy workload, yet still, be economical.
-It might come down to a coin toss between a Classic vs Artisan model, after all, these are the two most popular models in the KitchenAid arsenal.
+It might come down to a coin toss between a Classic vs Artisan model or the KitchenAid Classic vs Deluxe, after all, these are the most popular models in the KitchenAid arsenal.

 For more serious home chefs, the price tag doesn’t matter as much as what the stand mixer can do for them.
 They will mostly be eyeing up some of the bigger machines like the Pro-Line vs Professional.